Ancient Rome: Julio-Claudian dynasty

 Tiberius died (or was killed) in 37 AD.
 The male line of the Julio-Claudians was limited to Tiberius' nephew Claudius, his grandson Tiberius Gemellus and his grand-nephew Caligula.
 As Gemellus was still a child, Caligula was chosen to rule the empire.
 He was a popular leader in the first half of his reign, but became a crude and insane tyrant in his years controlling government.
-Suetonius states that he committed incest with his sisters, killed some men just for amusement and nominated a horse for a consulship.
 The Praetorian Guard murdered Caligula four years after the death of Tiberius, and, with belated support from the senators, proclaimed his uncle Claudius as the new emperor.
 Claudius was not as authoritarian as Tiberius and Caligula.
 Claudius conquered Lycia and Thrace; his most important deed was the beginning of the conquest of Britannia.
 Claudius was poisoned by his wife, Agrippina the Younger in 54 AD.
 His heir was Nero, son of Agrippina and her former husband, since Claudius' son Britannicus had not reached manhood upon his father's death.